Marsimplodation/tiny-ecs/README.md

 # tiny\_ecs — A Minimalist Header-Only ECS for C++

-**tiny\_ecs** is a simple, header-only Entity Component System (ECS) designed for fast prototyping, educational use, and small projects.
-It's easy to integrate, requires no external dependencies, and uses modern C++ idioms with a minimal API surface.
+**tiny\_ecs** is a simple, header-only Entity Component System (ECS) designed for educational use, and small projects.
+It's easy to integrate and requires no external dependencies.

 ---